 Hours: 25/week for 11 weeks

-The Archivist-in-Residence Award application will be opened November 15, 2019.
-Applications will be due February 14, 2020.
+The Archivist-in-Residency Award application will be opened December 1, 2020.
+Applications will be due March 1, 2021.
 The NWA Paid Internship Committee will review applications and select the Archivist-in-Residence and host organization based upon their joint application.
-Final selection will be communicated to applicants at the time of the committee’s decision, followed by a public announcement at the NWA spring annual meeting.
-The residency will take place during the summer months.
+Final selection will be communicated to applicants at the time of the committee’s decision, followed by a public announcement via NWA communication channels.
+The residency must be completed by the end of the calendar year.

 This is a joint application between the resident and the organization.
 The resident should propose a project or experience specific to the site and work with the organization to clarify scope of project, timeline, supervisor, goals, and project outcomes.
-The organization and supervisor must be determined in advance of application submission.
-Please read the Archivist-in-Residence criteria document for more information on resident, host organization, and proposed project requirements.
+The organization and supervisor must be determined in advance of final application.

-For final consideration, the applicant should complete the application form in full and submit it along with a resume to: email@example.com; subject line: AiR Application.
+For final consideration, the applicant should work with the host organization to complete the application form in full and submit it along with a 2-page resume (from the proposed resident) to: email@example.com.

 Questions may be directed to the NWA Paid Internship Committee at: firstname.lastname@example.org

 The NWA Paid Internship Committee would like to thank NWA membership and our Gold-level sponsors for their support of the Archivist-in-Residence program.

 We would also like to thank our Bronze-level sponsors: